By Region

 This Course is ideal for the keen mountain walker and scrambler who wants to progress and learn the essential skills of winter mountaineering.

-The Introductory Winter Mountaineering course is ideal for those with no previous winter hill walking or mountaineering experience, or those who want to refresh winter skills.
-It will provide the skills to enjoy the UK mountains in winter snow conditions or to join one of our overseas expeditions or course graded 1 or 2 such as Mera Peak, Elbrus, Ecuador Volcanoes, Aconcagua, Lobuche, Mexican Volcanoes.
+Ideal for those with no previous winter hill walking or mountaineering experience, or those who want to refresh winter skills.
+It will provide the skills to enjoy the UK mountains in winter snow conditions, or to join one of our overseas expedition or courses graded 1 or 2 such as Mera Peak, Kazbek, Ecuador Volcanoes, Aconcagua, Lobuche, Mexican Volcanoes.

-For the Introductory Winter Mountaineering Course you should have a good level of fitness and summer mountain walking experience with the ability to enjoy good long summer mountain walks with a minimum of 3000ft/1000m of ascent over a mixture of terrain including steep broken rocky ground in ascent and decent.
+For the Introductory Winter Mountaineering Course, you should have a good level of fitness and summer mountain walking experience with the ability to enjoy good long summer mountain walks with a minimum of 3000ft / 1000m of ascent over a mixture of terrain including broken rocky ground in ascent and decent.

-If you wish to build up to this course, then consider joining:
+If you wish to build up to this course, then consider joining our Winter Skills Weekend course.

 may include ascents such as: